fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - Eamon Whalen, [How Red Meat Became the Red Pill for the Alt-Right](https://www.thenation.com/article/society/beef-red-pill-right/)

+{% include alert.html class='warning' title='EXTRA CREDIT reading response' text="
+As previously promised, there is no required posting for today.
+But I'd love to hear your thoughts on the Whalen article.
+A coherent response (200--250 words) will get you 2 extra credit points.
+"%}

+## Jun 19 (Friday)

+### _Red Meat Republic_, 218--260.

 {% include alert.html class='info' title='Mini-lecture: Convenience and Counter-cuisine' text="
 Instead of a full lecture like for Cereal, I'm just going to tell you what I think is most interesting about the following readings that were originally on the syllabus.
 I hope you'll skim them, but you don't need to read them separately.
 I will create a short extra-credit quiz based on the mini-lecture.